Updated Nov. 23, 2020

 As of July 1, 2020, Pennsylvania began requiring residents to wear facemasks in public to limit the risk of COVID-19 spread.

-Masks are mandatory in all indoor public spaces, as well as in outdoor spaces where you cannot consistently maintain 6 feet of social distance between yourself and people who are not members of your household.
+Masks are mandatory in all indoor spaces when around people who are not from your household, as well as in outdoor spaces where you cannot consistently maintain 6 feet of social distance between yourself and people who are not members of your household.

 Exceptions to the facemask requirement include:

 - People who can’t wear a mask because of a medical condition, such as a respiratory problem, mental health issue, or disability

 - People unable to remove a mask without assistance